Mounting and accessing physical disks from WSL2 using wsl –mount

 Scenario B: Partitioned disk

-When you don't know what's inside, it's better Attach the disk without mounting it. using the –bare option and listing the partitions from Linux:
+When you don't know what's inside, it's best to attach the disk without mounting it using the –bare option and list the partitions from Linux:

 # En PowerShell